ORIGIN STORY: Finding My Way

 Over time the goals increased in size and complexity.
 Over time I found my way back to strength.
 Over time I found my way back to the hard work I had known in college.

 This return to better health and greater productivity was certainly appreciated.
-But the real gift was the new identity that had begun to form in those dark days.
+But the real gift was the new identity that began to form in those dark days.
 I wasn’t simply what I did.
 My worth wasn’t solely rooted in performance.

-I had learned that while Grandpa’s three sayings are valuable guides, they are not the North Star.
+I had learned that while Grandpa’s three sayings are sturdy guides, they are not the North Star.
 While they offer wisdom, they do not define self-worth.
+Hard work, truthfulness, and integrity, while valuable in life, are only part of the story.